SGDInstitute/apollo/content/collections/pages/sgdinstitute/glossary.md

         content:
           -
             type: text
-            text: 'We''ve curated this glossary to highlight and define words you may encounter that are commonly related to LGBTQIA+ people and communities around the United States. '
+            text: "We've curated this glossary to highlight and define words you may encounter that are commonly related to LGBTQIA+ people and communities around the United States. "
       -
         type: paragraph
         content: